 A systems approach is an approach to design and problem solving generally.

 Systems thinking is a way of thinking holistically.
 It involves a set of practices within a framework that is based on the belief that the component parts of a system can best be understood in the context of relationships with each other and with other systems, rather than in isolation.
-Systems thinking focuses on cyclical, rather than linear, cause and effect.
+Systems thinking considers feedback cycles and web-like interconnections, rather than discrete and linear cause and effect.

 This type of design thinking is crucial for the growth of a circular economy where waste streams are transformed into resource streams.
 The design thinking will require a new dimension where the retrieval, dismantling and reuse of the product will be designed into the product from the beginning.
 The product design can evolve based on the feedback from this process.
 In the past designers didn’t have to consider what happened to a product once it reached the end of it’s useful life.